EsotericSoftware/spine-scripts/aseprite/README.md

 * Action Buttons: Start export using the current configuration.
   * Export Button: Starts the export process with the configured options.
-    * After export completes, click the [Open File Folder] button to open the directory containing the exported files.
   * Cancel Button: Closes the options dialog without exporting.

 #### 「Spine Import」